interrogator/corpkit/doc_features.md

 </div>
 </center>

+It was made in three few simple steps:

+1. Searching for predicators when the subject is human pronominal and the complement is headed by *bipolar*, using automatic lemmatisation to collapse verb forms
+2. Merging every result aside from *be* and *have* as *Other processes*
+3. Plotting the three remaining results as a line chart, with *fivethirtyeight* style.

+#### Dedicated visualisation tools

+*corpkit* leverages *pandas*, *matplotlib* and *TeX* to generate high-quality visualisations of linguistic data.
+You can choose colourmaps, plot types, styles, labels, and much more.
+Every visualisation shown on this site was made with *corpkit*.
+That said, you can also export your data easily to CSV files, which can be loaded painlessly into Excel.

 #### Functional queries

-There are preset queries to count mood types, common participants and processes.
+There are preset queries to match mood types, process types, and the heads of participants.
 You can also use special operators to match sets of words and roles that correspond to systemic-functional categories:

     /VB.?/ < /PROCESSES:MENTAL/

 #### Compare subcorpora

 *corpkit* is designed to work with structured corpora (those containing subfolders).
-So, not only can you search for nuanced patterns in the text, but you can quickly find out how they vary in frequency in each subcorpus.
+So, not only can you search for nuanced patterns in the text, but you can quickly find out how they vary in frequency by subcorpus.

 <center>
 <div style="width:700px;height:350px;overflow:hidden;" >